healthnoteinc/policies/07-systems_access_policy.md

 * Password reuse not allowed
 * 2FA required

-MongoDB password requirements shall be set to the strongest system settings of the following:

-* A minimum length of 8 characters
-* Contain unique characters, numbers, or symbols
-* Exclude email address and username
-* Last four passwords not allowed for reuse
-* Not allow most commonly used passwords

 ## 7.14 Application Development Password Standards

 Application developers must ensure their programs contain the following security precautions: